ntua-el20069/Music-Teams/README.md

 6. Ensure that in WSGI file `project_home` is set to the right path, as well as `Source Code`.
 7. Reload website

+# Restore Database from the backup

+In the host database console (MySQL interpreter) `source ~/Music-Teams/backup_db_instance/musicteams-backup-2-11-2023.sql;`